 Family Planning Clinical Care

 The fellow will be specially trained in contraceptive counseling, implant insertion and removal, IUD insertion and removal, and the fitting of diaphragms.
 Additionally, the fellow will gain expertise in providing contraceptive counseling to women with complicated medical conditions and will serve as a consultant to primary care physicians and general obstetrician/gynecologists under the supervision of the UC Davis Family Planning Faculty.
 The fellow will receive specialized training and become very experienced in performing first trimester abortion procedures including manual and electric vacuum aspiration and medical abortions.
 In addition, the fellow will have similar experience with second trimester abortions by dilation and evacuation (D&E).

-The Center for Family Planning Research at UC Davis is a newly formed unit under the leadership of Dr. Mitchell Creinin, Professor and Chair of the Department of Obstetrics and Gynecology.
+The Center for Family Planning Research at UC Davis was established in 2011 under the leadership of Dr. Mitchell Creinin, Professor and Director of Family Planning.
 Dr. Creinin was previously the Director of the Center for Family Planning Research at University of Pittsburgh which he established in 1994 and grew to become one of the leading family planning research centers in the United States.
 The Center for Family Planning Research has active funding through the NIH, foundations and industry.
 The fellow will be an active participant in ongoing trials as well as be expected to design and conduct his/her own research trial.
-Important collaborative centers at UC Davis include the University of California, Davis School of Veterinary Medicine and the California National Primate Research Center.
-UC Davis is also home of the country’s largest stem cell research facility, UC Davis Institute for Regenerative Cures, with world renowned reproductive stem cell biologists.
+The researchers in the Center also have important relationships with stem cell researchers in the Department of Surgery, working on in utero cures for developmental and medical problems.
+UC Davis is home of the country’s largest stem cell research facility, the UC Davis Institute for Regenerative Cures, with world renowned reproductive stem cell biologists.
+Other important collaborative opportunities at UC Davis include the University of California, Davis School of Veterinary Medicine and the California National Primate Research Center.
 The fellow will also gain experience in grant writing, budgeting, contracts, and other administrative aspects of clinical research.